 The Treatment outperformed the Control in conversion by more than 40% and reduced the cost per acquisition by almost 33%.

 Interestingly, the absence of any copy in the landing page led to contrasting outcomes.
-So, while restricting copy to the product pages led to search bots looking at the landing page unfavourably (cue the drop in QS), the opposite was true when it came to real human visitors (as reflected in the higher conversion rates).
+So, while restricting copy to the product pages led to search bots looking at the landing page unfavorably (cue the drop in QS), the opposite was true when it came to real human visitors (as reflected in the higher conversion rates).
 This also points to the phenomenon that being in a search engine’s good books doesn’t always lead to higher rates of conversion.

 There are two aspects to increasing the ROI through effective CRO strategies.
 While a lower CPA no doubt helps boost ROI, cost-effective CRO strategies do their bit as well.
 In case of the above company, for instance, our team of developers and content creators implemented multiple A/B testing modules without tinkering with the underlying structure of the landing page, thus saving a fair bit of time and money.
 This was made possible by the use of third-party CRO tools like ABTasty, Qubit, Optimizely and Monetate, among others.
-Among the several Variations we tried out on client’s landing page using these tools were changing webpage layouts, optimizing product copy, experimenting with CTAs like newsletter signups and special offers etc.
+Among the several Variations we tried out on client’s landing page using these tools were changing webpage layouts, optimizing product copy, experimenting with CTAs like newsletter signups and special offers, etc.

-So, while the most successful Variation (featuring baby monitors in the landing page) had a direct and positive impact on the client’s CVR and CPA, our team made the entire process of narrowing down to that winning Variation cost-effective and agile.
+So, while the most successful Variation (featuring baby monitors on the landing page) had a direct and positive impact on the client’s CVR and CPA, our team made the entire process of narrowing down to that winning Variation cost-effective and agile.
 To sum it up, our client not only found a way to increase the effectiveness of their ad spends but it did so in a time- and cost-bound manner.